 To help prevent crimes or serious incidents, Campus Police, in conjunction with other departments on campus, issue timely warnings to notify University community members about crimes or other serious incidents in and around the community.
 If a situation arises that, in the judgment of the President and or executive team, would be considered an ongoing or continuing threat, a campus-wide warning will be issued.
 The warnings will be issued by email, text and telephone call by utilizing the SE Alert System.
 In the case of an emergency, the emergency council will have the sole authority for issuing timely warnings.
+Campus Police will cooperate with local law enforcement in collecting information that may warrant a timely warning.

 The purpose of timely warnings is to provide the University community with information relevant to their safety.
-Anyone with information warranting a timely warning should report the circumstances to the Director of Emergency Management and Campus Police (745-2727), the University President (745-2500), or the Director of Communications (745-2731)
+Anyone with information warranting a timely warning should report the circumstances to the Director of Emergency Management and Chief of Campus Police (745-2727), the University President (745-2500), or the Director of Communications (745-2731)